depicted-candela/TransitionalSQL/7_plSqlResilience/exercises.md

 *   Design, implement, and utilize PL/SQL packages for modularity, encapsulation, and state management.
 *   Effectively handle runtime errors using Oracle's exception handling mechanisms, including predefined and user-defined exceptions.
-*   Implement DML triggers to automate actions based on data modifications, utilizing `:NEW` and `:OLD` qualifiers and conditional predicates.
+*   Implement DML triggers to automate actions based on data modifications, utilizing <code>:NEW</code> and <code>:OLD</code> qualifiers and conditional predicates.
 *   Understand and apply Oracle-specific syntax and nuances for these concepts, bridging your existing PostgreSQL knowledge.

 <div class="rhyme">